West Indian Sea Island: The World’s Rarest Cotton

 The cotton has an unrivalled softness and a silky yet strong surface, resisting wear while smoothing over time.

-In this short film, head of design Dean Gomilsek-Cole explains why West Indian Sea Island cotton is considered the best in the world, with a rare glimpse inside the Albini factory.
+In this short film, former head of design Dean Gomilsek-Cole explains why West Indian Sea Island cotton is considered the best in the world, with a rare glimpse inside the Albini factory.